etti5797/ToDoList-Js/README.md

 features:
 * add new tasks
-* mark tasks as completed
+* mark completed tasks
 * remove tasks
-* alert the user when trying to add an empty task
+* alert the user when there is an attempt to add an empty task

 what I learned:
-* how to save the data on the browser (existing the page don't remove the tasks)
+* how to save the data in the browser (exiting the page does not remove the tasks)
 * how to toggle between classes
 * manipulate the DOM using JavaScript